-Hinton, a local exchange carrier serving parts of Caddo and other counties in Oklahoma, apparently willfully and repeatedly violated the Commission's Rules by failing to use reasonable judgment when it knowingly routed 911 calls to an automated operator message, creating a significant threat to the life and property of the residents of those counties.
+Hinton, a local exchange carrier serving parts of Caddo and other counties in Oklahoma, apparently willfully and repeatedly violated the Commission's Rules by knowingly routing 911 calls to an automated operator message, creating a significant threat to the life and property of the residents of those counties.
 The FCC proposed to fine Hinton \$100,000.